 Possible Contributing Factors For Weight Gain Associated With Birth Control

-With the debate still going on about does birth control make you gain weight or not, experts have found factors that may contribute to women gaining weight post birth control.
+With the debate still going on about whether birth control makes you gain weight or not, experts have found factors that may contribute to women gaining weight post birth control.

 Did you know that your genes may play a role in gaining weight while you’re under birth control?
 A study was conducted on 276 women from diverse ethnical backgrounds to check the effect of etonogestrel implants, a type of hormonal implant, on weight.
 They found that the women had gained around seven pounds over twenty seven months.
 The researchers suggested that this weight gain to the variation of the gene, Estrogen Receptor 1, that is responsible for the production of milk (3).
 However, the study also states the necessity of further genetic research to substantiate its findings.